pocholosatoh/wellserv-portal/apps/mobile/DEPLOY_MOBILE.md

 ## Notes

 - App display name can change without affecting the app identity.
 Bundle ID (`ios.bundleIdentifier`) and package name (`android.package`) must remain stable for updates.
+- `name` controls the display name shown on device and in store listings.
+- `slug` is the Expo/EAS project identifier and should stay matched to the existing EAS project.
+- We intentionally keep `slug` as `wellserv-mobile` while the display name is `WELLSERV Patient`.
 - `dev` and `internal` profiles use AdMob test IDs.
 - `production` requires real values provided via EAS secrets (test IDs are blocked for production builds).
 - For Play Console internal testing, use the `app-bundle` build type to produce an `.aab` file.